sero583/JAVA-OOP1-Course/SieveOfEratosthenes/README.md

 #  SieveOfEratosthenes

 This is a very basic and small console-application.
 It prints out all prime numbers until the user-specified range and starts at counting (logically) at 2.
-It's using the an efficient way to achieve good performance.
-This was created for my computer science class Java OOP1.
-Same as <a href="https://github.com/sero583/DebtCalculator">DebtCalculator</a>.
+It's using an efficient way for calculating to achieve good performance.
 ## Usage

 * Download the JAR at the top of this repository